I bought a Sony Mavica FD-73 off eBay and now I've got the power of a camera that takes floppy disks. >:D

 This is on my top 5 pictures I've ever taken.
 I took it at dawn and it looks really, really cool.
 I think the purple-ish clouds are what makes it look so cool.

-This one looks tropical, which is strange since I took it durin' peak fall times in Orange County, Indiana.
+This one looks tropical, which is strange since I took it durin' peak fall times in Orange Brown County, Indiana.
 This picture looks oddly familiar to another picture I've seen, but I can't put my finger on it.

 I took this on that same trip when it was sunset.
 This one looks much more fall-y, and also BEAUTIFUL because of the rays of sunshine hittin' some of the trees.